benyamindsmith/ig_degree_betweenness_c/README.md

 # ig_degree_betweenness_c
 C implementation of the "Smith-Pittman" algorithm.
 Also known as the node degree+edge betweenness community detection algorithm.
-Written with the igraph C library.
+Uses the igraph C library.

 Why use the C implementation?
 Because it executes *faster*.